10 Things You Need To Know For Your Kilimanjaro Trek

 You may have a chance to rest, but the porters won’t.
 Make sure your book through a tour operator that looks after their staff

-Looking back, summiting Mount Kilimanjaro was the hardest, yet most memorable experience and one of my biggest accomplishments to date.
+Looking back, summiting Mount Kilimanjaro was the hardest yet most memorable experience.
+It’s one of my biggest accomplishments to date.

 The beginning of our 7 days climbing the Machame route on Kilimanjaro